ginglis13/magic-formula-scraper/README.md

 Example GIF
 ------
 Here is the script running using a headless version of the Google Chrome browser, one w/o a GUI.
 It is also running using my credentials, so there is no interaction between the program and user.
+The script takes roughly 20 seconds to run.

 ![](scrape.gif)